irsbugs/GStreaming/README.md

 This is a console menu driven internet radio station streamer that uses GStreamer *playbin* which is passed the uri of an internet radio station.

 It uses loop and call backs, rather than polling so that Control-C will stop the station that is being listened to.
-This is done through using try: / cxcept:
+This is done through using try: / except:
 ```
 try:
     mainloop.run()